centreon/centreon-documentation/en/releases/lifecycle.md

 ## Version number format: YY.MM

 Releases of Centreon are named according to the year and the month of delivery.
-For example, Centreon 21.04 was released in April, 2020.
+For example, Centreon 21.04 was released in April 2021.
 All modules and components of the Centreon software suite use the same versioning.

 ## Release cadence